 Demand for the Company's temporary and consultant staffing, permanent placement staffing and risk consulting and internal audit services is largely dependent upon general economic and labor market conditions both domestically and abroad.
 Because of the inherent difficulty in predicting economic trends, future demand for the Company's services cannot be forecast with certainty.
-The Company's technology investments have facilitated remote working models internally and, with the Company's advanced AI-driven capabilities, are providing clients with real-time choices of candidates across broader resource pools.
-While uncertainty remains in the overall economic environment, we are excited about our current momentum and the Company's prospects for the balance of 2021 and beyond, buoyed by the strengths of the Company's brands, people, technology and professional business model.
+The Company's technology investments have facilitated remote working models internally and, with the Company's advanced AI-driven capabilities, are providing clients with real-time choices of candidates across broader resource pools and geographies.
+Bolstered by the strengths of the Company's brands, people, technology and professional business model, we are excited about our continued ability to find meaningful and exciting employment for the people we place and provide clients access to the specialized talent they need to grow and the deep subject matter expertise they need to confidently compete in a dynamic world.